 Submit a large composition or several smaller works.

-- For conducting programs (MA, DMA, DCM):
+- For conducting programs (MA, DMA):

-Call the music department and arrange for an audition.
+The Music Department will contact you to schedule an audition.
 Upon request, conducting majors must also submit audition materials in viewable form.

 - For musicology programs (MA, PhD):

 Submit an appropriate research paper of no fewer than 10 pages.

 Applicants outside of Southern California